-Contact: Denise Brown, (845) 452-2372 ext.
-120 hhreferrals@astorservices.org Specializing in work with children from birth to age 21, enrolled in Medicaid with SED diagnosis or two chronic medical conditions.
+Astor Services: Poughkeepsie, NY (CHHUNY) Contact: Denise Brown, (845) 452-2372 ext.
+120 hhreferrals@astorservices.org

+Specializing in working with children from birth to age 21, enrolled in Medicaid with SED diagnosis or two chronic medical conditions.

 Children's Home of Poughkeepsie: